Ally lands a sea trout on KAC beat

 |October on the Elly Pool, Kirriemuir AC beat of the River South Esk

-The member subscription fees for 2013 season are as follows;
+The new member subscription fees for 2022 season are as follows;

 - Adult members £150